 An important contributor to this topic is the power of Natural Language Processing (NLP), which creates understanding by bridging the gap between human language and machine processing.
 Through the use of algorithms, NLP allows machines to analyze and interpret human language, which would otherwise be pretty difficult to understand.

 Hence, in this time-sensitive situation resulting in possible legal action, organizations may turn to artificial intelligence as a means of speeding up this whole process.
-Artificial intelligence could be a viable solution in making documents accessible as machine learning algorithms are very good at recognizing certain patterns.
+AI could be a viable solution in making documents accessible as machine learning algorithms are very good at recognizing certain patterns.
 The AI can identify structural components of text such as headings, subheadings, paragraphs, lists, and tables.

 Use of External AI Modules